QubitGuy/Oliva/README.md

 # OLIVA DE LA ROSA

-### Product website for users, who are based in Iceland, to buy localy produced Spanish olive oil straight from the farm by local farmers.
+### Product website for users, who are based in Iceland, to buy localy produced Spanish olive oil straight from the farm by local olive farmers.